kanishkdudeja/mysql-php-pdo-wrapper/README.md

     iii) insert ignore: A boolean denoting whether INSERT IGNORE needs to be used in place of the regular INSERT syntax.
 Default value is false.

     This function returns 0 if the insert failed.
 If it returns a positive integer, the insert succeeded.
 If the table has an autoincremented field, then the newly inserted ID is returned.
 If it doesn't, then '1' is returned to signify 'true'.

+3) Update: This function is used rows in the table via the regular SQL UPDATE command.
+It takes the following arguments:

+    i) table: String denoting the name of the table you want to update the row in. ii) fields: This is an associative array used to denote the list of updated values for the the rows.
+For example :- Array('city'=>'chicago', 'is_active'=>1) will translate to "UPDATE TABLENAME set 'city' = 'chicago', 'is_active' = 1" in the SQL query. iii) condition parameters: This is an associative array used to denote the list of condition parameters used for evaluating the WHERE condition in the SQL UPDATE command.
+For example :- Array('city'=>'chicago', 'is_active'=>1) will translate to "where city = 'chicago' and is_active = 1) in the SQL query.

+    This function returns the number of rows affected.
+Here, please note that 0 number of rows affected does not mean failure.
+If the query itself fails to run, then the boolean FALSE is returned.

 ### Some notes